 - Increased menstrual flow

 People taking medications and anti-coagulants like aspirin, clopidogrel, and warfarin must be careful about using turmeric in their food or supplementing with it.
 It also affects medications such as non-steroidal, anti-inflammatory drugs.
-Those taking prescribed medication should include ample amounts of fresh, organic turmeric into their diets to reduce the adverse effects of such medicines.
+Those taking prescribed medication should include ample amounts of fresh, organic turmeric in their diets to reduce the adverse effects of such medicines.

 3 Healthy Turmeric Recipes